boldbi/iframe-token-based-authorization-sample/README.md

 # Embed Dashboards and Widgets with SSO using Token
-This sample demonstrates the embedding the dashboard and widget in iframe with token based authoriztion.
+This sample demonstrates the embedding the dashboard and widget in iframe with token based authentication.